 - Visual disturbance

 - Difficulty with employment

-When oxycodone is taken for non-medical or recreational purposes, it causes changes in the brain and people become used to “feeling no pain”.
+When oxycodone is taken for non-medical or recreational purposes, it causes changes in the brain and causes people to become used to “feeling no pain.”
 They often constantly seek the euphoric effects of oxycodone, leading to a pattern of repeated abuse.
 If the drug suddenly becomes unavailable or is discontinued, symptoms of opiate withdrawal will occur.

 Common symptoms of oxycodone withdrawal include: